Ee-Chee/Spiced-Academy-tabasco-curriculum/wk7_sql/win.md

 You will be asked twice for the password for the new user.
 After that, you will be asked for another password, that of the postgres user (which should be "postgres").

 After you create a postgres user with same name as your user on your computer, you should be able to type `psql` into git-bash without getting a "Command not found" error.
 However, you will likely get another error due to there not being a database with the same name as your user.
+If you run psql without a `-d` parameter specifying the name of a database, it will assume that the database you want to run commands for has the same name as you.
+You haven't created a database with the same name as you but you can using the createdb program.

 Unfortunately, the createdb program does not seem to work in git-bash.
 You will have to use the Windows command line, cmd.
 After you start cmd, you can type the following to create a new database: